tgalarneau/bms/README.md

 **MQTT & JSON**

 Now can choose either mqtt or socket output.
-They have been changed from csv to json input and output to make using the available data easier by other programs.
-I have also included a Telegraf configure file with the changed input section to be added to telegraf.conf file.
+The mqtt version has been changed from csv to json input and output to make using the available data easier by other programs.
+I have also included a Telegraf configure file with the changed input section that can be added to telegraf.conf file.